mbernier/mbernier.com/my-website/src/content/articles/2025-05-21-evolution-of-product-management.md

 ---
-title: "Product Managers end up doing a lot of different things"
+title: Product Managers end up doing a lot of different things
-date: 2025-05-21
+date: 2025-05-21T00:00:00.000Z
-image: "/images/pm_stretch.png"
+image: /images/pm_stretch.png
+categories:
+  - Product Management
+  - Career Development
 ---
 Recently, I commented on a post about all the jobs Product Managers end up doing, because the post was effectively saying "If a PM doesn't have an active github account GTFO."
 It kind of pissed me off.